ShaunCurtis/Blazr.Data/readme.md

 }
 ```

-### Services
+### Service Registration

-Make sure these two services are registered in `Program`. `WeatherForecastViewService` is Scoped, one per SPA session.
+Register these two services in `Program`. `WeatherForecastViewService` is Scoped, so each SPA session has it's own instance.

 ```csharp
 builder.Services.AddSingleton<WeatherForecastDataService>();